by-cx/lobby/README.md

 | CALLBACK_FIRST_RUN_DELAY | int    | 30                | no                | Wait for this amount of seconds before callback is run for first time after fresh start of the daemon                                                   |

+### Callback script

+When your application cannot support Lobbyd's API it can be configured via callback script that runs everytime something has changed in the network.
+Callback script is run every 15 seconds (configured by CALLBACK_COOLDOWN) but only when something has changed.

+The script runs under the same user as lobbyd.
+When lobbyd starts first thirty seconds (CALLBACK_FIRST_RUN_DELAY) is ignored and then the script is run for first time.
+After these thirty seconds everything runs in loop based on the changes in the network.

 ### Service discovery for Prometheus

 Lobbyd has an API endpoint that returns list of targets for [Prometheus's HTTP SD config](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#http_sd_config).
 That